 IN THIS ARTICLE:

 What is toddler favoritism?

 Toddler favoritism occurs when toddlers only allow a certain parent or caregiver to spend time with them or look after their needs.
 This can sometimes look like defiance.
-For example, a toddler may refuse to nap unless the preferred parent puts them down or they may have a tantrum if the non-preferred parent tries to help them get dressed.
+For example, a toddler may refuse to nap unless the preferred parent puts them down or they may throw a tantrum if the non-preferred parent tries to help them get dressed.

 What causes toddler favoritism?

 Toddler favoritism is the normal and natural outcome of repeated, positive interactions with the same parent or caregiver.
 When toddlers spend lots of quality time with one parent and less time with the other parent, they instinctually gravitate towards the parent they spend more time with.
-This is not because they loves that parent more, but simply because that parent is more familiar and, in turn, more predictable to the toddler.
+This is not because they love that parent more, but simply because that parent is more familiar and, in turn, more predictable to the toddler.

 What the research says

 Research shows that when children are young they develop hierarchies of attachment, meaning they prioritize certain relationships over others.
 For example, if a toddler gets hurt and mom, dad, and grandma are all in the room, the child will automatically reach for the caregiver whom they have ranked highest in their hierarchy.
-This hierarchy is not based on whom the toddler loves most, but rather whom they are most familiar with: Familiarity signifies safety to the toddler.
+This hierarchy is not based on whom the toddler loves most, but rather on whom they are most familiar with: Familiarity signifies safety to the toddler.

-Since young children are dependent upon their relationships to adults for their survival, they use these hierarchies of attachment as a means of cataloging the significant people in their lives.
+Since young children are dependent upon their relationships with adults for their survival, they use these hierarchies of attachment as a means of cataloging the significant people in their lives.
 However, as toddlers grow and their memory improves, they become a lot less rigid in their relationships and develop the same amount of comfort with multiple caregivers.